 Yes, we just quoted a popular rap song, but we thought it fit nicely with the topic of cloud computing.
 After all, when you move to the cloud, you eliminate a bulk of the business problems you may currently be dealing with.
 Here are ten problems you can solve simply by moving to the cloud!

-This question comes around often: “How does RapidScale stack up when it comes to CloudOffice vs. Office 365?”
+This question comes around often: “How does RapidScale stack up when it comes to CloudOffice vs. Microsoft 365?”
 RapidScale’s CloudOffice brings the best in technology and software applications to the SMB market.
 Get your core line of business applications like Office 2013, Exchange 2013, ShareFile, and QuickBooks all for one cost effective price.
 Additionally, we can support almost any application that runs your business and will monitor and maintain your core infrastructure: firewall, routers, switches, etc. See the comparison!

 We’ve all heard it before: cloud computing can save you so much money!
 The question, though, is exactly where are these savings occurring?
 When businesses work with a cloud provider, they will see many existing costs transfer over, becoming the provider’s responsibility instead.
 While some of the savings are pretty obvious, others might surprise you.
 Thanks to the cloud, businesses are able to focus on developing their business while at the same time cutting major costs – it’s the basic concept of getting more for less.
 Let’s take a look at how the cloud can save you money.

 When talking about cloud computing, disaster recovery is often mentioned.
 There are dozens of disasters considered when creating a cloud roadmap, including manmade and natural – but one is often left off this list.
 Pop culture has made it clear that the number one emergency we should be preparing for is the zombie apocalypse, as the dead are expected to rise in hoards any day now.
 After all, if you can deal with zombies, you can deal with anything.
 Is your business prepared for the zombie apocalypse?